krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

     will not override the configured maximum ticket lifetime.

 **-s** *start_time*
-    requests a postdated ticket.
+    (:ref:`duration` string.)
+Requests a postdated ticket.
 Postdated tickets are issued with the **invalid** flag set, and need to be resubmitted to the KDC for validation before use.

-    *start_time* specifies the duration of the delay before the ticket can become valid using the same time format as the  **-l** option.
+    *start_time* specifies the duration of the delay before the ticket can become valid.

 **-r** *renewable_life*
-    requests renewable tickets, with a total lifetime of *renewable_life*.
-The duration is in the same format as the **-l** option.
+    (:ref:`duration` string.)
+Requests renewable tickets, with a total lifetime of *renewable_life*.

 **-f**
     requests forwardable tickets.